codeceptjs/CodeceptJS/docs/helpers/Appium.md

 ## Helper configuration

-This helper should be configured in codecept.json or codecept.conf.js
+This helper should be configured in codecept.conf.ts or codecept.conf.js

 -   `app`: Application path.
 Local path or remote URL to an .ipa or .apk file, or a .zip containing one of these.
 Alias to desiredCapabilities.appPackage
 -   `host`: (default: 'localhost') Appium host